raghavian/raghavian.github.io/_pages/about.md

 * 2025-01: RS has started as a partner in a new EU Project: [DataPACT](https://datapact.eu/) to develop compliance tools focused on environmental sustainability of AI.

 <!--
+* 2025-07: New chapter the provides "A Recipe for Sustainable AI" from RS's upcoming book on [Sustainable AI](https://www.oreilly.com/library/view/sustainable-ai/9781098155506/) is available now.
 * 2025-01: RS presented [PePR](https://proceedings.mlr.press/v265/selvan25a.html) as an oral presentation at NLDL 2025.
 * 2024-11: [Paper](https://arxiv.org/abs/2406.01345) accepted as a spotlight to be presented at NeurIPS 2024.
 * 2024-11: RS is now an [ELLIS](https://ellis.eu/) member.